rameshKrSah/rameshKrSah.website.old/_posts/2019-01-06-Activation Functions in Artificial Neural Networks.md

 ```python
 Y = activation_function(sum(weight * input) + biases)
 ```
-There are many types of activation functions and depending upon the appication we use the appropriate one.
+There are many types of activation functions and depending upon the application we use the appropriate one.

 1. **Binary Step Function**
 2. **Linear Function**
 3. **Sigmoid Function**
 4. **Hyperbolic Tan (Tanh) Function**
 5. **Rectified Linear unit (ReLU) Function**
-6. **Leaky Rectified Linear Unit (ReLU) Functioni**
+6. **Leaky Rectified Linear Unit (ReLU) Function**
 7. **Softmax Function**

 Depending upon the propertise of the problem we can make a better choice of activation function for easy and quicker